whisky-actual/Community-JAS-39-C/README.md

 # Community-JAS-39-C
 Welcome to our GitHub for the JAS-39-C Gripen mod for DCS!

-We are a small group of enthusiastic players that wanted to have a JAS-39 Gripen in DCS.
-We started from the VSN model and have then added and improved on it.
-The team is adding a cockpit, authentic and unique weapons, making modifications to the SFM (based on Gripen pilot feedback) and we are planning for much more in the future.
-The project started in February 2021, and in a very short amount of time, we achieved a basic FC3 module, join us on Discord and find out more!
-We would like to thank the Community A-4E-C team for sharing some code, Grinnelli for his help with the brakes axis, Freebird and Gonzalodesanta for thier support, Megalax, Isak and 313_Paegas for thier textures, Krieger for sharing is assets, VSN Team for sharing their model with us, the DCS modding community for ideas and tips and Eagle Dynamics for this wonderful sandbox.
+Our team is passionate about aviation and DCS, and we wanted to bring the JAS-39 Gripen to the simulator.
+We started working on the mod in February 2021, and in a short amount of time, we have achieved a basic FC3 module.
+We have put a lot of effort into the mod and have added several features to enhance the user experience.
+Our main focus has been on creating an authentic and immersive cockpit that accurately represents the Gripen's instruments and controls.
+We have also added unique weapons and made modifications to the SFM to make it as realistic as possible, taking feedback from Gripen SMEs into consideration.
+We are grateful to the Community A-4E-C team, Grinnelli, Freebird, Gonzalodesanta, Megalax, Isak, 313_Paegas, Krieger, and VSN Team for their support and contributions.
+Without their help, this project would not have been possible.
+We are excited to share our mod with the DCS community and welcome anyone who shares our passion to join us on Discord to learn more about the project.

 ## Contributing Developers

-Breadmaker91, Currenthill, FatSpacePanda, FrM|Shaft, Glaucus, Gripen Viking, Kreazle, MangoTango, Roughmaster, Whisky Actual
+Breadmaker91, Currenthill, FatSpacePanda, FrM|Shaft, kingdevc, Luiz Renault, Gripen Viking, MangoTango, Roughmaster, Whisky Actual, Yatsie

 ## Past Developers
-Double Tap, Vinedog, Wolfthrower
+Double Tap, Glaucus, Kreazle, Vinedog, Wolfthrower

 ## Liveries